MFlorO/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

-As you can see the _header_ element is a parent element for all the inner HTML elements and JSX must be wrapped by an outer parent element.
-Without the _header_ HTML element or other parent HTML element the above JSX is invalid.
+<span style="color: yellow"> As you can see the _header_ element is a parent element for all the inner HTML elements and JSX must be wrapped by an outer parent element.
+Without the _header_ HTML element or other parent HTML element the above JSX is invalid. </span>

 #### Commenting a JSX element